epam-cross-platform-lab/FlexiMvvm/docs/001-introduction-02-first-screen.md

 | *FirstScreen.Droid* | **FlexiMvvm.FullStack**
 | *FirstScreen.iOS* | **FlexiMvvm.FullStack**

-> On the time of documentation, FlexiMvvm was in the Preview mode, with **"PreRelease"** suffixes.
+> **Preview version**.
+On the time of documentation, FlexiMvvm was in the Preview mode, with **"PreRelease"** suffixes.
 Also showing Preview packages option was required to be enabled for NuGet Manager.

-### View Models
+### View Model

 Having all needed external dependencies added, we may try to build the solution and proceed to implementing some core stuff.
 Let's create a View Model class for our Profile form, FirstScreen.Core / Presentation / ViewModels: